 Back in September 2019, we were still casually looking for an upgrade, with the intention to wait a bit longer before we committed to anything.
 We had been and looked at a few hybrid camper trailers, but still weren’t committed to anything.

-We now travel in our Lifestyle Reconn R2 very often, and in a few short months have done 24 nights in it, with another 24 in a row to happen very shortly (Can’t wait!).
+We now travel in our Lifestyle Reconn R2 very often, and in a couple of years have done about 150 nights in it.

 EDIT – If you want to read a genuine hybrid camper review after 2 years of use, check out the Lifestyle Reconn R2 review.

 What’s the upgrade been like?